 Looking for something truly wireless?
 Try the Sennheiser MOMENTUM True Wireless 2

 So we’ve convinced you that Sennheiser is the brand to die for, but maybe you’re looking for something a bit more portable than over-ear headphones.
-The Sennheiser MOMENTUM True Wireless 2 is a great pair of truly wireless active noise cancelling earbuds with top notch sound quality.
+The Sennheiser MOMENTUM True Wireless 2 is a great pair of truly wireless active noise canceling earbuds with top notch sound quality.
 Though the buds themselves are a little bulky, they have an IPX4 rating and should get you through a workout no problem with 4 hours of battery life.
 You can equalize the sound signature as well as activate the transparent voice feature in the Sennheiser Smart Control app.